Mbr2k/GoLibraryManagementService/Readme.txt

 The only manual setup required is to create a database named "library" on the mysql pod which is launched automatically.

-Users passwords are salted and hashed when stored on the database for security.
+Users' passwords are salted and hashed when stored on the database for security.

 I also tried to use as few dependent packages as possible with the time available, so it is pretty lightweight.